andrewtheart/DiskActivityMonitor/HELP.md

 3. Copy the entire `%ProgramData%\DiskActivityMonitor` directory.
 4. Start the service and tray again.

-Also back up the per-user secrets file if online lookup configuration should move with the same Windows account.
+Also back up the per-user settings and secrets files if those preferences should move with the same Windows account.
 DPAPI-protected keys generally cannot be moved to a different Windows account; re-enter keys there instead.

 ---